bartificer/programming-by-stealth/docs/pbs26.md

 };
 ```

-Our API transforms single HTML span elements into clocks, so we also need a function to check if a given value is a reference to a jQuery object representing exactly one `span` element:
+Our API transforms single HTML span elements into clocks.
+So we also need a function to check if a given value is a reference to a jQuery object representing exactly one `span` element:

 ```javascript
 var isSingleSpan = function($s){